kalkyo/final_project/README.md

 * Each teammate has a history of commits and commits are clearly commented.

 ### 6. Uses OOP, and defines multiple classes, including at least one inheritance relationship.
 * Three classes.
-Order, Cart, and shoe class.
+Order, Cart, and Shoe class.
 Order contains first and last name, email, and address.
 Shoe contains the model, brand, and price.
 The Cart extends the Shoe class and has the total price.

 ### 7. Contains full Docblocks for all PHP files and follows PEAR standards.
 * All PHP files contains Docblocks and follows PEAR standards.

 ### 8. Has full validation on the client side through JavaScript and server side through PHP.
-* Checkout has full validation on the client side through JavaScript(scripts/checkout.js) and through PHP (model/validation.php).
+* Checkout and admin has full validation on the client side through JavaScript (scripts/signup.js), (scripts/showPassword.js), and through PHP (model/validation.php).

 ### 9. All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
 * All functions and files are well-commented.